 We understand that filing for bankruptcy can take a toll on your bank account, so we're proud of our affordable prices.
 Our DuPage County chapter 13 bankruptcy attorneys will advocate for you so you are put in the best position to succeed.
-We'll handle your case in a timely manner so you can get your finances back on track.

 Please contact our friendly

 DuPage Chapter 13 Bankruptcy Attorneys

 at our nearest location to schedule a free consultation:

 See below for our other locations.
 If our office locations are not convenient for you, we are happy to speak with you by phone.

 "Kevin and his firm, O'Flaherty Law, are friendly, efficient, knowledgeable and professional.
 Kevin is a master at bringing people together and sharing ideas."